• Home

 What Clutter Does to Your Brain

-According to a Princeton University study, clutter in our environments has a huge impact on our ability to focus.
-You can try to ignore the clutter, but it’s always competing for your attention.
+According to an article in the Journal of Neuroscience, clutter in our environments has a huge impact on our ability to focus.
+You can try to ignore the clutter, but it's always competing for your attention.

 I would argue that keeping on top of clutter helps me save money – I’m more apt to stay home (and not spend money) if I feel happy and comfortable in the house.